Are you a talented musician looking to make money from home? In this article, we’ll show you how to become a music tutor

 You can buy a domain and web host for as little as $20 a year.
-These Free WordPress Setup Step-By-Step Videos will cut short your learning curve and show you how to set up a WordPress blog in a weekend.
+This Free WordPress video course will cut short your learning curve and show you how to set up a WordPress blog on a weekend.

 For monetization, you can sell courses, offer paid memberships, and online group coaching.
 For your high-ticket program, you can become a private music tutor and offer one-on-one private music tuitions to a select few students.